SaracenRhue/saracenrhue.github.io/_posts/2023-01-27-websockets.md

 asyncio.get_event_loop().run_until_complete(hello())
 ```

 The server runs permanently, waiting for a client to connect.
 The client connects to the server, sends a message, and then waits for a response.
 The server receives the message, sends it back to the client, and then waits for another message.
 The client receives the message, prints it, and then exits.
+The server continues to wait for another client to connect.